czbiohub-sf/instapipeline/README.md

     - interacting with / manipulating dataframes
     - other data structure manipulation

+The directory `demos` contains notebooks that demonstrate INSTA's preprocessing and postprocessing functionality.

 ## Installation
 instapipeline supports python 3.6 and above.
 To install instapipeline, first verify that your python version is compatible by running `python -version`.